 - Understand how the markets work

 - Make decisions.

-This Liberated Stock Trader is dedicated to teaching investment and trading principles that can be applied to Mutual Funds, ETF, Stock Market Tracker Funds, and investments in general.
+This Liberated Stock Trader is dedicated to teaching investment and trading principles that can be applied to Mutual Funds, ETFs, Stock Market Tracker Funds, and investments in general.

 Wouldn’t you like to know how to evaluate whether the ETF or Mutual Fund your adviser recommends has any chance of making money in the near to medium future?